 Preparation – Food

 I bought an Excalibur dehydrator and a FoodSaver and then got to work putting together some homemade meals.
-Also dried fruits like apples and pineapple work well in trail mix for added natural sugars.
+Dried fruits like apples and pineapple work well in trail mix for added natural sugars.

 Sure, it meant I carried more weight, and I’ll eventually learn to find balance with that but it was worth if for the piece of mind.
-I probably won’t carry whole smokies the next time but they sure were nice fried up with rice for dinner.
+I probably won’t carry whole smokies anymore but they were nice fried up with rice for dinner.

-Prepare yourself, the photos are coming, I repeat, the photos are coming … oh, and speaking of photos, I didn’t bring my big camera.
-I made do with my Samsung Galaxy S5 Active and Canon Powershot SX510 on an itty–bitty tripod.
+Prepare yourself, the photos are coming, I repeat, the photos are coming … oh, and speaking of photos, I didn’t bring my big DSLR on my first trip despite being a photographer.
+I made do with my cell phone and Canon Powershot SX510 on an itty-bitty tripod.

-The actual trail-head is a couple of kilometers further down the road so if you don’t have your own vehicle try to get a ride or you’ll be adding a boring 2km road walk to either end of your trip.
+The actual trail-head is a couple of kilometers further down the road, if you don’t have your own vehicle try to get a ride or you’ll be adding a boring 2km road walk to either end of your trip.

 The trail-head is busy.
-It’s the one access point to the trail for all day hikers (day hikers may also have on-leash dogs) as well as multi-day hikers.
+It’s the one access point to the trail for all day-hikers (and their dogs) as well as multi-day hikers.
+We parked our car and suited up.

 Be sure that you have your car keys, and that the rest of the group knows where they are in your pack.
 The same should be said for your first aid kits and any medical supplies.

-The first 4kms of the trail are like a mini-highway, it’s an old forestry road that climbs gradually through an old growth cedar and hemlock forest.
+The first 4kms of the trail are like a mini-highway, it’s an old forestry road that climbs gradually through an old-growth cedar and hemlock forest.
 The trees are enormous.
 Give yourself the chance to enjoy this part of the trail.
-There is a lot to appreciate and happy hikers all over the place.
+There is a lot to appreciate and happy hikers are all over the place.

-At the south end of Kinney Lake the trail passes over the Robson River and forks off towards a day-use area in one direction and an outhouse in the other.
+At 4kms you arrive at the south end of Kinney Lake.
+The trail passes over the Robson River and forks off towards a day-use area in one direction (left) and an outhouse in the other.

-The trail continues along the lake, passing through a recent slide with signage warning you to continue moving at a decent pace through the area – follow the flagged passage.
+The main trail continues along the lake, passing through a slide with signage warning you to continue moving at a decent pace.

 The trail isn’t technically difficult or requiring of a lot of expertise yet but it is mountain hiking and it’s a steady gain in elevation overall with many flat or downhill sections to mellow out the leg muscles.

 On the other side of the flats the trail climbs up Whitehorn Hill.
 This is the first taste of real hill climbing.
-There are switchbacks for just about two kilometers.
-They are hard and we took them slow … but don’t fool yourself, they are nothing compared to Emperor Hill.
+There are switchbacks for about two kilometers.
+They are hard … but don’t fool yourself, they are nothing compared to Emperor Hill.

 We continued on to Whitehorn Campground, had a quick bite to eat and refilled our water as the next 4km are the only on the trail that don’t have ready access to water.